Overview of forecasting methods in AutoML

 Target Forward fill (last observation carried forward)

-Numeric Feature Median value
+Numeric feature Median value

 Automated feature engineering

-Encoding categorical types to numeric type Default
+• Encoding categorical types to numeric type

-Lags of target quantity Optional
+• Lags of target quantity

-Lags of feature columns Optional
+• Lags of feature columns

-Non-stationary time series detection and handling
+Nonstationary time series detection and handling

-A time series where mean and variance change over time is called a non-stationary.
-For example, time series that exhibit stochastic trends are non-stationary by nature.
-To visualize this, the following image plots a series that is generally trending upward.
-Now, compute and compare the mean (average) values for the first and the second half of the series.
-Are they the same?
-Here, the mean of the series in the first half of the plot is significantly smaller than in the second half.
-The fact that the mean of the series depends on the time interval one is looking at, is an example of the time-varying moments.
-Here, the mean of a series is the first moment.
+The following image presents a visualization for this scenario.
+The chart plots a series that's generally trending upward.
+If you compute and compare the mean (average) values for the first and second half of the series, you can identify the differences.
+The mean of the series in the first half of the plot is smaller than the mean in the second half.
+The fact that the mean of the series depends on the time interval under review is an example of the time-varying moments.
+In this scenario, the mean of a series is the first moment.

-Diagram showing retail sales for a non-stationary time series.
+Diagram showing retail sales for a nonstationary time series.

 Diagram showing retail sales for a weakly stationary time series.